BenslimaneChama/HackBio-Internship/Stage 0/README.md

 # Introduction : What’s a Python Dictionary?
 In Python, a dictionary is a data structure that allows us to store and organize data in key-value pairs.
 Think of it like a real-life dictionary.
 The key is like a word, and the value is the definition.
 For example, we can create a dictionary to store information about our team, where the keys are categories like names, emails, and hobbies, and the values are lists of the actual details.

-# Contxet of the project :
+# Context of the project :
 In this project, we created a dictionary that stores essential information for each team member, including their name, Slack username, email, hobby, country, discipline, and preferred programming language.
 ```
 dictionary_name = {Key1 : Value1 , Key2 : Value2}